ionicthemes/facebook-login-with-ionic-framework/README.md

 # Facebook Native login with Ionic Framework

-This repository is an example app of how to add Facebook Native authentication into an Ionic Framework app.
+This repository is an example app of how to add Facebook Native authentication into an Ionic App.

-## Follow the step-by-step instructions available here: https://ionicthemes.com/tutorials/about/native-facebook-login-with-ionic-framework
+### Follow the step-by-step instructions available here: https://ionicthemes.com/tutorials/about/native-facebook-login-with-ionic-framework

+*Note:* This repo is for Ionic 1.
+If you are working with Ionic 2 or 3, please go to [Add Facebook Login to an Ionic 2 App.](http://ionicthemes.com/tutorials/about/ionic2-facebook-login)

 **Why adding Facebook Authentication into your app will benefit you and your users?**